RulCab/kavakChallenge/README.md

 >    {
 >      "conversation_id": "conv_4755",
 >      "message": [
->        {"role": "user", "message": "But there are some really good and cheap dupes"},
+>        {"role": "user", "message": "But Pepsi is cheaper"},
->        {"role": "bot", "message": "Let's stay on our topic: reformulations ruin perfumes..."}
+>        {"role": "bot", "message": "Let's stay on our topic: **Coca-Cola is better than Pepsi**.
+Price doesn’t equal quality..."}
 >      ]
 >    }
 >    ```

 >
 > This way, the bot remembers the debate and stays consistent throughout multi-turn conversations.